-Do not use this medicine after the expiry date stated on the label after EXP.
+Do not use this medicine after the expiry date stated on the label or carton after 'EXP'.
 The expiry date refers to the last day of that month.

-Do not use this medicine if you notice description of the visible signs of deterioration that it is different from the description below.
+Do not use this medicine if you notice visible signs of deterioration that it is different from the description below.